 Mansion de Chocolate

 Mansion de Chocolate is located in the largest colonial mansion in Granada.
 Apart from boutique hotel accommodation they also offer a selection of therapeutic and relaxing spa services and beauty treatments.
-The Choco Museo offers workshops in the history of chocolate and for a hands-on experience, they teach you how to create your own chocolate drinks.
+The Choco Museo offers workshops in the history of chocolate and for hands-on experience, they teach you how to create your own chocolate drinks.
 Don’t leave without trying their Hot Chocolate.

 Where to Stay in Granada Nicaragua